jamesplease/redux-resource/docs/introduction/core-concepts.md

 Resources don't necessarily need to represent tangible objects.
 They can be more abstract things, too, such as "workflows" or "permissions."

-In Resourceful Redux, each resource will be kept in its own [slice](http://redux.js.org/docs/recipes/reducers/UsingCombineReducers.html) of your store.
+In Redux Resource, each resource will be kept in its own [slice](http://redux.js.org/docs/recipes/reducers/UsingCombineReducers.html) of your store.
 Within that slice, all of the resources of a single type are kept in an object, where the key of the object is the resource's ID.
 This looks like the